AmingAndrei/violence.website/content/species/devils/devils.md

 - The defining trait of all _Diavolos_ species is their ability to harness fear as a source of augmentation.
 All individuals possess specialized sensory and metabolic organs that detect and metabolize adrenaline and cortisol, hormones released by nearby lifeforms experiencing fear.
 The intensity and proximity of fear directly correlates with the magnitude of the enhancement, allowing _Diavolos_ species to scale their power dynamically.
 This effect applies to other _Diavolos_ entities.
 - _Diavolos_ species demonstrate highly advanced regenerative abilities, significantly enhanced through contact with fresh blood, regardless of source.
 Blood functions as a catalytic agent, accelerating tissue regeneration and enabling rapid recovery from otherwise fatal injuries.
 This property, combined with their fear-based amplification, renders them exceptionally resilient and adaptive in hostile environments.
 - Upon death, or in cases of severe injury resulting in limb detachment, _Diavolos_ entities undergo immediate disintegration.
-Affected biological matter reverts into red particulate dust, consistent with the behaviour of shifted-Blackstone material under catastrophic failure.
+Affected biological matter reverts into red particulate dust.
 This process is irreversible and ensures that no corpse, severed tissue, or viable organic residue remains following termination.
 - This disintegration property also leads to the rapid dissipation of scent trails, rendering _Diavolos_ species extremely difficult to track.
-Olfactory signatures typically vanish within 2 to 3 minutes post-mortem or post-injury.
+Olfactory signatures typically vanish within 2 to 3 seconds post-mortem or post-injury.

 Ecological Implications